 - formatting of output.

-The course will be run with a mixture of both taught and practical work.
-Prior programming experience is not necessary but would be advantageous.
-You should have some knowledge of UNIX/LINUX before attending, or have attended the “UNIX/LINUX: An Introduction” course.
+Pre-requisites: The course will be run with a mixture of both taught and practical work.
+You should have some knowledge of UNIX/LINUX before attending, or have attended the ‘UNIX/LINUX: An Introduction’ workshop.

 Target Group: RS & PGR.